jeremieca/pulsion/README.md

   - You write your scripts in bash.
 Bash is one of the most universal language.
 Moreover, Pulsion provides some functions in top of bash to write your scripts faster (seen Available helpers)
   - You can build a project hierarchy.
 Pulsion project can import another Pulsion project.
 So, you can have a unique place where all commands on a very very large project are centralized (ex: backend, frontend, database, deployment...)

-### Status of project

-We use Pulsion massively on OSX without any problems for 2 years.
-However, Pulsion **is under heavy development** and need to be tested on multiples platforms.
-Your issues and pull request are welcome.

 ## Install

 !!
 This step is optionnal but recommanded if you want to discover Pulsion easily or use it daily !!